Paco8/SkyExtractCookie/README.md

 ### Instructions for Use
 - Unzip the downloaded file.
 The zip contains two files, `SkyExtractCookie` which is the executable, and `settings.json`.
 - Run the `SkyExtractCookie` file.
-After a welcome message, it will ask you to press Enter, after which it will open a Google Chrome window in incognito mode with the streaming service website.
+After a welcome message, it will ask you to press Enter.
+After that, it will automatically open an incognito Google Chrome window directed to the login page.
-- In that window, select the Identify option and enter your credentials.
+- Enter your credentials.
 - If everything went well, the Chrome window will close, and the token will be saved in the same folder in the file `skyauthentication.key`.
 - Copy this file to the device where you want to use it, in a folder that is accessible by Kodi (for example, `Download`).
 - In Kodi, go to `plugin.video.skyott` and select `Log in with a key file`.
 If everything went well, the main menu will load, and you can access the different sections.